"What is palliative care? Is that an actual specialty?"

 Palliative care specialists ascertain what a person and their family understands, clarify misunderstandings, and share additional information such as what the medical specialists think are realistic outcomes.
 Will this person likely be able to walk again?
 Will this person likely regain their mental capability?
 Are the medical teams expecting this person to repeatedly return to the hospital due to complications from their treatment or worsening from their disease?
 Are the medical teams worried this person will not leave the ICU alive?

-Sometimes sharing crucial information includes sharing prognostic, or life expectancy, ranges such as hours to days, days to weeks, weeks to months, or months to years (read Post 15: What's My Heaven ETA? - The Who, What, Where, When, Why, and How in Asking About Prognosis).
+Sometimes sharing crucial information includes sharing prognostic, or life expectancy, ranges such as hours to days, days to weeks, weeks to months, or months to years (read Post 15: What's My Heaven ETA? - The Who, What, Where, When, Why, and How in Asking About Prognosis and Post 95: Statistics Is Not Prognosis).

 Palliative care specialists also encourage a person and their family to advocate for themselves and help them frame questions about potential risks, potential burdens, and potential benefits of an offered medication or procedure (read Post 16: Medical Decision Making 101).